Topological edge currents promote exploratory chromosome capture in microtubule dynamic instability: Topological model for microtubule cap

-Since microtubule growth and hydrolysis ($\gamma_\text{ex}^{ij}$) are highly non-equilibrium processes \cite{desai1997microtubule,brouhard2018microtubule} compared to internal conformational changes ($\gamma_\text{in}^{ik}$), we expect $\gamma_\text{ex}^{ij}>\gamma_\text{in}^{ik}$ and focus on the topological phase.
-We further allow the GTP-tubulin dissociation rate $\gamma_\text{ex}^{\text{CB}}$ to increase as the cap length $l=x+y$ grows, e.g., $\gamma_\text{ex}^{\text{CB}}\propto l^n$ for $n>0$.
-This could arise from accumulation of mechanical strain (e.g., from frayed filaments or conformational mismatch between different tubulin states) \cite{mcintosh2018microtubules,roostalu2020speed} or structural defects (e.g., missing dimers or changing protofilament number) \cite{schaedel2019lattice,prodan2009topological,bowne2013microtubule}, which weaken tubulin interactions at the tip of a longer cap.
-The gradually decaying rate introduces a ``soft'' right boundary in state space (as oppose to a ``hard'' boundary when transitions are strictly disallowed \cite{tang2021topology}) and allows for a peaked catastrophe length distribution consistent with \cite{gardner2011depolymerizing} as we will show in Sec. \ref{sec_validation}.
+The increasing dissociation rate makes GTP-tubulin addition increasingly unlikely, introducing a ``soft'' boundary as opposed to a ``hard'' boundary with a limited state space \cite{tang2021topology}.
 This soft boundary separates the topological and trivial phases.
 To the right of the soft boundary at large cap lengths, the system is in a trivial phase without edge states.
-To the left, the system is in a topological phase, where edge currents describe cap growth along the bottom edge and cap shrinkage along the left edge (Fig. \ref{fig_model}(e)).
+To the left, the system is in a topological phase, where edge currents describe cap growth along the bottom edge and cap shrinkage along the left edge (Fig. \ref{fig_model}(e).
 Moreover, microtubule growth is paused along the left edge, as no GTP-tubulin addition occurs there.
 These pauses match experimental observations of brief stutters before catastrophes \cite{maurer2014eb1,mahserejian2022quantification}, which are captured naturally by left edge currents in our model.

 In between the trivial and the topological phase, the soft boundary permits a mixture of edge and diffusive dynamics, where stochastic trajectories go through directed diffusion from the bottom to the left edge.
 This corresponds to cap hydrolysis from GTP-tubulin to GDP-P$_\text{i}$-tubulin and growth of the microtubule length $x+y+z$.
 We illustrate three representative trajectories in Fig. \ref{fig_model}(e) with different colors, where darker circles in the background represent states that are visited more frequently.
 These dynamics qualitatively capture the different phases of growth, stutter, and shrinkage in dynamic instability.
 In particular, catastrophes involve a sequence of edge and bulk dynamics in the 2D state space: the cap grows along the bottom edge, followed by a two-step hydrolysis process in the bulk and on the left edge.
 To further reproduce experimental results quantitatively, we match the transition rates more closely to experimental data below.